oniani/frames/README.md

 | `fromColumns` | construct out of columns  | `Name -> Header -> [Column] -> MiniFrame` |
 | `fromCSV`     | construct out of CSV file | `String -> IO MiniFrame`                  |

-**NOTE: Do not let names `fromSample` and `fromNull` deceive you.
+**NOTE #1: Do not let names `fromSample` and `fromNull` deceive you.
 The only thing these two functions do is a construction of a miniframe from a sample name, header, and rows and from nothing (resulting in an empty miniframe).
 Just for consistency, all these functions have a prefix `from`.**

+**NOTE #2: These are recommended ways (A.K.A. _smart_ constructors) to build a MiniFrame.
+Though, one could also use the `MiniFrame` class to build it, but in this case, the error-handling will be left for the user (:.**

 Example usage: